madebyperce/juno-pcb/README.md

-# Juno rev. 1
+# Juno rev. 1 (aka THE SNOOT BOOPER)
-### aka THE SNOOT BOOPER
-One key macropad made after a doggo I love

-Juno is a one-key macropad that can be configured using QMK. **The build guide is [here](https://github.com/na-che-x/juno-pcb/blob/main/docs/buildguide.md).**
+Juno is a one-key macropad that can be configured using QMK.

+**The build guide is [located here](https://github.com/na-che-x/juno-pcb/blob/main/docs/buildguide.md).**

 I set up my macropad to output a random string from a predefined list of strings.
 Because, why not?